AKA: Sakasama no Patema, Upside Down Patema

 Maybe they got the rights to a film to turn my views of anime films upside down, so to speak?

 Patema Inverted takes place far into the future.
-In the year 2067, there’s a freak accident where parts of the Earth’s gravity reverses which causes people to literally float out of the planet which causes deaths and a restructuring of societies.
+In the year 2067, there’s a freak accident where parts of the Earth’s gravity reverse which causes people to literally float out of the planet which causes deaths and the restructuring of societies.
 One such society is underground and there’s one curious teenage girl named Patema who discovers another world despite being told not to do so.
 Once she visits the surface, she automatically becomes upside down.
-On the other side is the society called Aiga which is on the surface where laws are iron-rigid and lead by dictator Izamura.
-There’s a teenage boy named Age (or Eiji if you prefer) who discovers Patema who is considered a pariah in this community because she is an “invert”, a person who’s gravity is upside down compared to those living in Aiga.
+On the other side is the society called Aiga which is on the surface where laws are iron-rigid and led by dictator Izamura.
+There’s a teenage boy named Age (or Eiji if you prefer) who discovers Patema who is considered a pariah in this community because she is an “invert”, a person whose gravity is upside down compared to those living in Aiga.
 Both of them develop a friendship and learn to survive despite being hunted down by Izamura’s forces.

 This film does some semblance of unique things which I will certainly credit.
-The concept of polarizing gravity in different locales were certainly original with characters being right-side up in one part of the world and upside down in others.
-The physics of it become creative where people can fly by holding onto someone of an opposite gravity upbringing (see the DVD cover).
+The concept of polarizing gravity in different locales was certainly original with characters being right-side-up in one part of the world and upside down in others.
+The physics of it becomes creative where people can fly by holding onto someone of an opposite gravity upbringing (see the DVD cover).
 The world-building was good and the 2D animation was certainly top-notch.
-The flying scenes and the reveal of the planet from outside both societies needs to be seen to be believed.
+The flying scenes and the reveal of the planet from outside both societies need to be seen to be believed.
 The level of detail in the backgrounds and the skies was certainly breathtaking and I do give props to Purple Cow Studios to make everything so fluid.
 There was even a good amount of humor like how shortly after Age meets Patema, he hides her in a shed.
 As he’s leaving, there’s dramatic and quasi-romantic music playing, but it gets cut off every time Patema asks Age something which I thought was pretty funny.
-Izamura was certainly a threatening villain and I did find it interesting with how he viewed flying as a form of eternal damnation as there’s a Bosch-like painting in a room that shows condemned souls rising up to Hell itself which was a nice inversion (no pun intended) of what’s thought of about the afterlife.
+Izamura was certainly a threatening villain and I did find it interesting how he viewed flying as a form of eternal damnation as there’s a Bosch-like painting in a room that shows condemned souls rising up to Hell itself which was a nice inversion (no pun intended) of what’s thought of about the afterlife.
 I even thought the voice acting was good in the Japanese version with everyone being well-cast in their respective roles.

 Patema Inverted certainly sounds like a recipe for a movie to get some of my highest marks possible, right?
 Maybe a 9 or 10?

-Well…I’m going to have to be THAT guy as I’ve been known to be with the more hyped up movies I’ve covered on here.
+Well…I’m going to have to be THAT guy as I’ve been known to be with the more hyped-up movies I’ve covered on here.

-While I stand by everything about the unique elements about the gravity, not everything was so unique or original going on.
+While I stand by everything about the unique elements of gravity, not everything was so unique or original going on.
 If Children Who Chase Lost Voices was Makoto Shinkai trying way too hard to be Hayao Miyazaki, then Yasuhiro Yoshiura is trying way too hard to be Makoto Shinkai when he made this film.
 The concept of distance and separation being a motif for lovers and friends is totally there and even the scenery looks like it could pass as backgrounds for one of Shinkai’s films.
 Patema being told to not go to the surface gave me some Little Mermaid vibes and I half-expected her to sing “Part Of Your World” early on.
 Speaking of Disney movies, Izamura is totally an anime clone of Frollo from The Hunchback of Notre Dame.
 Think about it, he’s a politician who wears purple and black robes, has a sick obsession with the lead female protagonist, has a hypocritical religious bent, and has bigotry against other cultures (okay, it’s based on gravity and not race, but still…).
 I’m not crazy, even my friend Jeannette pointed that out in her review of the same film.
 The only other time I noted this many comparisons between an anime villain and a 90s Disney villain was my observations about Claw when I reviewed Kimba the White Lion and Jungle Emperor Leo: Hon-O-Ji.
 You know that’s not a good sign when I’m comparing that situation with the only anime antagonist who has a literal Disney copycat (that’s Scar for those of you who don’t read my reviews or know about that controversy).
 Besides that, I thought the CGI used was mediocre and hasn’t meshed well, the characters didn’t have enough spark to them, and there were plot holes with the world itself like how people don’t just change their gravity status when they’re in the other society they’re not from.
 How does that happen?
 I just thought those elements really hampered that film for me.

 Patema Inverted was just a good film, but I didn’t buy all the hype especially after watching it with my own eyes.
 There are likable things which I certainly can’t deny.
 The 2D animation was certainly high caliber and the concept of gravity affecting people and their cultures was certainly a fantastic thing to pull off in a movie like this.
 However, the things that were unique were hindered by the obvious unoriginal aspects such as the characters and motivations.
 I thought the Shinkai fanboying was too obvious for Patema Inverted since I’ve watched and reviewed his entire filmography so far on this blog.
 I wished the originality would’ve been more consistent and for Yoshiura to find more of an artistic voice in this film.
 While I’m not going to complain if I were to watch this again, I thought this story of gravity-crossed friends/lovers could’ve soared much higher.